 Whatever Mussolini's faults, he evidently didn't try to police sexual morality like Mactaggart and company.

-As mentioned in the House of Lords yesterday, Baroness Howe and others in both houses are calling for a Select Committee on new
+As mentioned in the House of Lords yesterday, Baroness Howe and others in both houses are calling for a Select Committee on new media and violence.

 This apparently has growing momentum.
 They are asking us to do all we can outside the House to match the efforts inside the House.
 This means writing letters as organisations and asking our readers to do the same.